elasticio/api-docs/source/includes/_executions.md

 ### Returns

-This endpoint returns a result of execution.
+This endpoint returns a result of the execution.
 When execution is in progress and result is not ready yet, HTTP status code 409 is returned.